zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_user_guide.md

     `srec_cat.exe bl2\ext\mcuboot\mcuboot.bin -Binary -offset 0xA000000 tfm_sign.bin -Binary -offset 0xA020000 -o tfm.hex -Intel`
     * Linux
     `srec_cat bl2/ext/mcuboot/mcuboot.bin -Binary -offset 0xA000000 tfm_sign.bin -Binary -offset 0xA020000 -o tfm.hex -Intel`
+2. Power up the Musca board by connecting it to a computer with a USB lead.
+   Press the `PBON` button if the green `ON` LED does not immediately come on.
-2. Plug the Musca board into your computer.
-The board should appear as a USB drive
+   The board should appear as a USB drive.
-3. Copy `tfm.hex` to the USB drive
+3. Copy `tfm.hex` to the USB drive.
+The orange `PWR` LED should start blinking.
-4. Reset the board to execute the TF-M example application
+4. Once the `PWR` LED stops blinking, power cycle or reset the board to boot from the new image.
-5. After completing the procedure you should be able to see on the UART0 (baud 115200 8n1) the following messages:
+5. After completing the procedure you should see the following messages on the DAPLink UART (baud 115200 8n1):

 ```
 [INF] Starting bootloader